Reviews & First Drives

 S650: More Performance, More Accessible

 The S650 takes the S550's already-capable chassis and refines the suspension geometry further for tighter handling at higher cornering speeds.
+The specifics of what changed in the geometry beyond that broad summary haven't been detailed publicly in the sources available here, so that's a question worth putting to a dealer or a forum deep-dive before you sign.
 Adjustable drive modes give drivers more control over throttle response, steering weight, and traction management, useful both for making the car comfortable in commuter traffic and for unlocking performance on a track day.
 The updated EcoBoost and Coyote engines deliver smoother torque curves than their predecessors, and the additional driver assistance technology makes the car less fatiguing on long highway runs without dulling the experience when you want it sharp.

 The S650 is the better driver's car.
-That's not a close call.
 The chassis refinement, the additional power, and the more sophisticated drive mode system all point in the same direction.
 The question is whether you can feel that difference in the real world, and whether it's worth the price delta over a clean used S550.

 The Verdict: Which One to Buy

 Buy the S550 if you're working with a used-car budget and want the best performance per dollar available in a modern Mustang.
-A 2018–2021 GT with the 460 hp Coyote, the 10-speed automatic or 6-speed manual, and any of the available appearance packages represents genuinely strong value right now.
+A 2018-2021 GT with the 450 hp Coyote and a 6-speed manual or 10-speed automatic is trading in the $25,000 to $35,000 range on the used market right now, depending on mileage, condition, and options.
+That's a car that was $36,000 to $40,000 new.
 Depreciation has done the work for you.
 The aftermarket support for this platform is enormous, and the community behind it is one of the most active in the enthusiast space.
 If you want to modify it, tune it, or take it to a track day, the infrastructure is there.
 For a closer look at what that platform feels like pushed hard, see our piece on Tracking an S550 Mustang GT.

 The interesting money in a used S550 is not the base V6 or a high-mileage EcoBoost.
 It's a clean GT, preferably a 2018 or later for the dual-injection Coyote, at a price that would have been unthinkable when that car was new.
 That's where the value case is airtight.

 Buy the S650 if you're buying new and want everything Ford has learned from running the S550 for eight years applied in one package.
-The 480 hp standard GT is a meaningfully better car than the peak 460 hp S550 it replaced, the interior is a genuine upgrade, and the Dark Horse option gives track-focused buyers something the S550 never offered from the factory.
+The standard S650 GT starts around $32,000 to $34,000 MSRP (verify current pricing with a dealer, as Ford has adjusted base figures since launch).
+The Dark Horse carries a significant premium over that, pushing into the mid-to-upper $50,000 range at base before options.
+The 480 hp standard GT is a meaningfully better car than the peak 450 hp S550 it replaced, the interior is a genuine upgrade, and the Dark Horse option gives track-focused buyers something the S550 never offered from the factory.
 If you're not committed to the analog character of the older car, the S650 makes no meaningful sacrifices to deliver those improvements.

 Both generations maintain the core Mustang formula: rear-wheel drive, available V8, manual gearbox, and a price that keeps it accessible relative to European sports car alternatives.
-For a look at how the Mustang stacks up against two of those European-rooted rivals, see Battle of the Titans: Chevrolet Corvette vs. Porsche 911 vs. Nissan GT-R.
+For a look at how the Mustang stacks up against two of those European-rooted rivals, see Corvette vs. 911 vs. GT-R: There's a Winner, and It's Not Close.

 Key Takeaways

-• The S550 is the better used-car buy.
-A 2018–2021 GT with the 460 hp Coyote offers strong performance value and one of the deepest aftermarket ecosystems in modern performance cars.
+The S550 is the better used-car buy.
+A 2018-2021 GT with the 450 hp Coyote offers strong performance value in the $25,000 to $35,000 used range and one of the deepest aftermarket ecosystems in modern performance cars.
 Enthusiasts looking to push further can explore options covered in Buy American: 25 Home-Grown Performance-Parts Makers.

-• The S650's standard 5.0L Coyote produces 480 hp (up from 460), and the Dark Horse variant pushes that to 500 hp with strengthened internals and track hardware.
+The S650's standard 5.0L Coyote produces 480 hp (486 hp with active exhaust), gaining that output through new cylinder heads, upgraded camshafts, and improved airflow at the same 12:1 compression as the Gen 3.
+The Dark Horse variant pushes to 500 hp with strengthened internals and track hardware.

 Lee Hamrick